-Capital requirements for the interest rate risk in the banking book remain almost unchanged.
+Capital requirements for the interest rate risk in the banking book have only changed marginally.
 The Bank does not have a deposits business and does not wish to earn large sums from maturity transformation trades.
-The Bank does strive to obtain maturity matching refinancing to the greatest extent possible.
+The Bank does strive to obtain maturity matching refinancing to the greatest extent possible and the remaining interest rate risks are continuously hedged to the greatest extent possible.

 The capital market business/Public Pfandbriefe is no longer part of our core business and over the mid-term will only be engaged in to ensure that the necessary liquidity is available to manage the LCR and NSFR.
-This is reflected, for example, by the further contraction of the volume of loans in our Public-Sector/Banks area of business (in 2014 by \in 850 million to \in 9,421 million), and generally in an increasing focus on Level I Assets.
+This is reflected, for example, by the further contraction of the volume of loans in our Public-Sector/Banks area of business and generally in an increasing focus on Level I Assets.

-The maximum VaR for MünchenerHyp's banking book (interest rates and currencies), at a 99.5% confidence level and a 10-day holding period in 2014 was nearly € 17 million, while the average amount was about € 9 million.
+The maximum VaR for MünchenerHyp's banking book (interest rates and currencies), at a 99.5% confidence level and a 10-day holding period in 2015 was nearly € 19 million, while the average amount was about € 10 million.